 Welcome!
-I am a PhD student in Anna Jolles' Lab and James Watson's Lab at Oregon State University.
+I am a PhD candidate in Anna Jolles' Lab and James Watson's Lab at Oregon State University.
 I use tools in disease ecology, conservation biogeography, and network analysis, to study emergent properties of wildlife networks.

 My research interests encompass a wide range of topics in conservation, animal movement, wetland ecology, herpetology, and anthropogenic impacts on natural systems.
 As a field biologist by training, my work has taken me to Singapore, Malaysia, Thailand, Philippines, Hong Kong, Indonesia, Costa Rica, and several states in the USA.